VolrakRutra/Godot-Demo-for-Web/README.md

 Try this online at https://volrakrutra.github.io/Godot-Demo-for-Web/Experiments.html

-Click the screen for the thing to become active.
+Click the screen for the controls to become active.